waimorris/rolechat/README.md

-# rolechat
+# RoleChat
-Character Dialogue Generator

-This is a dialogue generator for a character conversation.
-It uses a character profile and a starting conversation to generate a dialogue between two characters.
-How to Use
-Run the characterglm_example.py file to generate a dialogue.
+RoleChat is an AI-powered character dialogue generator that creates conversations between two characters based on their profiles and a starting prompt.

+## Features

+- Generate dynamic dialogues between two characters
+- Customize character profiles
+- Flexible starting conversation prompts
+- Easy-to-use Python interface

+## Installation

+1. Clone the repository:

+2. Install the required dependencies:

+run `characterglm_example.py`

-The dialogue will be saved to a file named dialogue.txt.
+4. The generated dialogue will be saved in `dialogue.txt`.

-You can modify the create_character_profile function to change the character profiles.
-You can modify the messages list to change the starting conversation.
+## Customization

+- **Character Profiles**: Edit the `create_character_profile` function to create unique characters with distinct personalities, backgrounds, and speaking styles.
+- **Conversation Starters**: Modify the `messages` list to experiment with different conversation prompts and scenarios.

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x
-requests library
+- `requests` library
-dotenv library
+- `python-dotenv` library
-api library (not included in this repository)
+- Custom API library (not included in this repository)
-Notes
-This code uses a external API to generate the dialogue.
-You will need to replace the api library with your own implementation.
-The dialogue generator uses a simple algorithm to generate the dialogue.
-The output may not be perfect and may require manual editing.